thesadru/genshin.py/genshinapi.md

 if you just replace en-us with a language that hoyo supports and os_asia should be replacable with os_euro, os_usa china has its own extra headers for some of the endpoints so go to the bottom if you want to find how these were found

-the larger schemas for battle chronical will probably be wrong as they get changed a lot, for more accurate informaiton i suggest checking out the enka api
+The larger schemas for battle chronical will probably be wrong as they get changed a lot, for more accurate informaiton i suggest checking out the enka api or dims github

+Anything labled with Battle Chronical comes form battle chonical, these ones are labeled since they a large amount of data.
+Rest is mostly self explanitory

 ---
 ### Table Of Contents